fiftydegrees/HLStatusBarLoader/README.md

 ### From CocoaPods

-Add `'HLStatusBarLoader', :head` to pull from the master branch the latest stable revision.
+Add `pod 'HLStatusBarLoader'` to pull from the master branch the latest stable revision.

 ### Manually